 From this tractability point of view, it is not so surprising to find much less space devoted to the ``truly intractable'' classes, in the exponential hierarchy and beyond.
 Such classes are nevertheless quite useful for classifying problems, and employed routinely in logic, combinatorics, formal languages, verification, etc.\ since the 70's and the exponential lower bounds proven by Meyer and Stockmeyer~\citep{meyer72,stockmeyer73}.

-\subsubsection{Non Elementary Problems.}
+\subsubsection{Non Elementary Problems}

-Actually, these two seminal articles go quite further than mere exponential lower bounds: they show respectively that satisfiability of the weak monadic theory of one successor (\textsf{WS1S}) and equivalence of star-free expressions (\textsf{SFEq}) are both \emph{non-elementary}, as they require space bounded above and below by towers of exponentials of height depending (elementarily) on the size of the input.
-Those are just two examples among many others of problems with non-elementary complexities \citep[see e.g.][]{meyer74,friedman99,vorobyov04}, but they are actually good representatives of problems with a tower of exponentials as complexity, i.e.\ one would expect them to be \emph{complete} for some suitable complexity class.
+Actually, these two seminal articles go further than mere exponential lower bounds: they show respectively that satisfiability of the weak monadic theory of one successor (\pbfont{WS1S}) and equivalence of star-free expressions (\pbfont{SFEq}) are \emph{non elementary}, as they require space bounded above and below by towers of exponentials of height depending (elementarily) on the size of the input.
+Those are just two examples among many others of problems with non elementary complexities \citep[see e.g.][]{meyer74,friedman99,vorobyov04}, but they are actually good representatives of problems with a tower of exponentials as complexity, i.e., one would expect them to be \emph{complete} for some suitable complexity class.